kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/the_bootloader.md

   - .text.init section : the .text.init section is different from the .text section because the .text.init section contains initialization code that gets executed before the main function.
   - .data section
 - Choose HART 0 as the main and only core
-  - if the Hart ID is not 0, subject that core to and endless sleep
+  - if the Hart ID is not 0, subject that core to an endless sleep
 - Confirm that the HART is in machine mode
 - fetch the global pointer so that we ge to access the data sections more confidently
 - Clear the BSS section, we need no surprises.